 So you are headed off to college?
 This is a big moment.
-Picking classes and setting up your dorm room are probably at the top of your list.
+Picking classes and setting up your dorm room is probably at the top of your list.
 However, have you considered your car?
-Making sure your car is in tip top shape before you head off school can save you time and headaches.
+Making sure your car is in tip-top shape before you head off school can save you time and headaches.
 So, here are a few hacks to get you ready!

 Deep Clean it

 It’s time to give your car a major deep cleaning!
 Start by throwing out trash or items you don’t need, and do not forget to check your trunk.
 Once you’ve thrown out the trash, empty everything else out of your car and vacuum everything.
 Extra points if you get under the seats and all the little crevices around your console and cup holders.

 Be sure you also use a microfiber cloth to wipe down your dash glove compartment, inner doors, and anything else that looks dusty.
 Once this is all done, evaluate what you need in your car and pick good places to put those items.
 Don’t leave anything loose in your car and buy containers to fit anything that you need to keep in the car.
 Make sure all items have homes.
 Be sure to maintain this cleanliness, and take the trash out of your car at least once a week after this.

 Getting your car serviced regularly is so important.
 Even if you do this on a schedule, be sure to take it in to have everything checked, especially if your school is far away, and you’ll be road-tripping there.
 Make sure all necessary repairs and maintenance are taken care of, and set reminders on your phone for when you need to take your car in next.